CMU-17313Q/nodebb-f25-sickfault/UserGuide.md

 ### 1. Mark Resolved/Unresolved Button

 #### Location
-The Mark Resolved button appears on individual topic pages in the topic toolbar, alongside other topic management tools (lock, pin, delete, etc.).
+The Mark Resolved button appears on individual topic pages in the topic toolbar, alongside other topic management tools such as Mark Unread, Watching, etc.

 #### Who Can Use It
 - **Topic Author**: Can mark their own topics as resolved or unresolved
 - **Administrators**: Can mark any topic as resolved or unresolved
 - **Moderators**: Can mark any topic as resolved or unresolved
-- **Regular Users**: Cannot mark other users' topics as resolved
+- **Regular Users**: **CANNOT** mark other users' topics as resolved

 #### How to Use

 **To mark a topic as resolved:**
 1. Navigate to the topic page you want to mark as resolved
-2. Look for the "Mark Resolved" button (with a green checkmark icon) in the topic toolbar
+2. Look for the "Mark Resolved" button (with a blue checkmark icon) in the topic toolbar
 3. Click the "Mark Resolved" button
 4. The button will change to "Mark Unresolved" (undo icon)
 5. A green success message will pop up and indicate: "Topic marked as resolved"